 Recipe Instructions

-Eggs boijing in small saucepan.
+Eggs boiling in small saucepan.

-Hard boiled eggs partially peeled.
+Hard-boiled eggs partially peeled.

 Step Two: When cooked, while the eggs are still in the water, tap with a spoon to lightly crack the shells.
 Run cold water over the eggs and peel.